RosterElf Logo

 Notice periods

-Minimum notice required when unable to attend a rostered shift.
+Minimum notice required when an employee can't attend a rostered shift.

 No-show procedures